prajeeshag/spec2d/README.md

-AMFI model
-This is an atmospheric model.
+An atmospheric model under construction